Chicago teachers face work stoppage in COVID-19 safety plan dispute

-CHICAGO, Feb 1 (Reuters) - Chicago teachers appeared headed on Monday for a strike or lock-out over their latest dispute with the third-largest U.S. school district after the two sides failed to come to an agreement on a novel coronavirus safety plan.
+CHICAGO (Reuters) - Chicago teachers appeared headed on Monday for a strike or lockout over their latest dispute with the third-largest U.S. school district after the two sides failed to reach an deal on a COVID-19 safety plan even as they vowed to keep talking.

-The Chicago Public Schools (CPS) late on Sunday told the parents of 67,000 pre-kindergarten, special education, elementary and middle school students, who were scheduled to attend in-person classes on Monday, to keep their children at home after it could not reach an agreement with the Chicago Teachers Union (CTU).
+The Chicago Public Schools late on Sunday told the parents of 67,000 pre-kindergarten, special education, elementary and middle school students who were scheduled to attend in-person classes on Monday to keep their children at home after it could not reach an agreement with the Chicago Teachers Union.

 The district, in a letter to parents, said it hoped to hold in-person classes for those students on Tuesday.

-The CTU, which represents the city’s 28,000 public school educators, has been locked in negotiations with the district for months over a gradual reopening of schools for the system’s 355,000 students.
-The two sides have been at odds on teachers demands for stronger safety protocols to prevent the spread of the virus in classroom.
+The union, which represents the city’s 28,000 public school educators, has been locked in negotiations with the district for months over a gradual reopening of schools for the system’s 355,000 students.
+The two sides have been at odds on teachers’ demands for stronger safety protocols to prevent the spread of the novel coronavirus in classrooms.

-During separate news conferences on Sunday night, Mayor Lori Lightfoot said talks stalled while CTU president Jesse Sharkey said the union was “disappointed” and “frustrated” with the process.
+During separate news conferences on Sunday night, Mayor Lori Lightfoot said talks stalled while union president Jesse Sharkey said it was “disappointed” and “frustrated” with the process.

 Tension between the two sides grew in recent days after rank-and-file members voted in favor of staying remote and not going back to their schools until their needs are met.